 In the past few years, dozens of veteran and civilian Americans left the comfort and safety of their homes to tackle what they saw as an unspeakable evil growing from the Middle East — the Islamic State.
-A new television documentary series from History followed those Americans as they fought with Kurdish fighters in Syria.
+A television documentary series from History followed those Americans as they fought with Kurdish fighters in Syria.
 The show pulls no punches in showing what combat looks like on the front lines of the fight against the world’s most ruthless terrorists.

-You can catch Hunting ISIS every Tuesday at 11pm on History but read on and learn about how and why Americans fought the good fight long before their country was ready.”I heard the stories, I knew that ISIS was evil,” says PJ, a Marine Corps vet who served in Iraq.
+Read on and learn about how and why Americans fought the good fight long before their country was ready.”I heard the stories, I knew that ISIS was evil,” says PJ, a Marine Corps vet who served in Iraq.
 “But you can never understand the brutality that they’re capable of until you see it with your own eyes… Most people in America aren’t able or willing to come over here,” he says.
 “And for them, I will carry what weight I can.”

 The group that came to be dubbed ISIS by Americans came to global recognition in 2014 while capitalizing on power vacuums in Iraq and Syria.
 The group managed to capture large swaths of both countries.
 In Iraq, ISIS captured most of Fallujah, took the provincial capital of Mosul, and even approached the outskirts of Baghdad.